franceme/franceme.github.io/pages/groups.md

                     "LINK":"https://order-of-the-engineer.org",
                     "NICE_LINK":"order-of-the-engineer.org",
                     "TEXT-DESC":[
-                        "Upholding Devotion to the Standards and Dignity of the Engineering Profession", "This group is a ceremonious group acknowledging members commitments to uphold high qualities and their duty as an engineer."
+                        "Upholding Devotion to the Standards and Dignity of the Engineering Profession.", "This group is a ceremonious group acknowledging members' commitments to uphold high qualities and their duty as an engineer."
                     ]
                 },
             ]